Bannsaenger/ioBroker.x-touch/README.md

 -->
 ### **WORK IN PROGRESS**
 * (Bannsaenger) node 22 in deploy script
+* (Bannsaenger) do not send updates when lock feature is in blank mode

 ### 0.8.0 (2025-05-15)
 * (Bannsaenger) updated dependencies, node 24 compatibility